Oxymetaphoric/milestone_project_4/README.md

 test_librarian_privs | loginrequired | librarian
 test_staff_privs | loginrequired | staff

-Please be aare that you will not be able to sign-up to the application and will, necessarily, have to log-in using the above details.
+Please be aware that you will not be able to sign-up to the application and will, necessarily, have to log-in using the above details.
 The system is not designed for open access from the public and is designed with the concept of being a system front-line staff would access, necessitating corporate-level control over sign-up and account creation.
 The current privilege heirarchy is Admin > Librarians > Staff:

 #### Admin: